opendocsg/slw-judgments-backfill/2011_SGHC_229/report.md

 _Revenue Law_ – _Income Taxation_

 [LawNet Editorial Note: In the appeal to this decision in Civil Appeal No 139 of 2011, the Court of Appeal, on 16 January 2013, ordered the proceedings to be remittted to the Income Tax Board of Review.
-See [2013] SGCA 3.]
+See <span class="citation">[2013] SGCA 3</span>.]

 17 October 2011 Judgment reserved.